human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day2a_assembly.md

 ## Verkko

-Verkko is a bit tougher to profile.
-It can be run on an HPC where it launches many different jobs (as we saw above).
-If the cluster is not too busy the run can finish in around a day.
+Verkko is written as a shell wrapper around a Snakemake pipeline.
+This has the advantages of easily restarting after failures and increased potential for parallelism in an HPC environment with multiple nodes available, but it is hard to profile all the individual tasks.
+If the cluster is not too busy a human assembly can finish in around a day.
 Most of the compute is done in the overlap and graph aligner jobs.
 So we can break the runtimes into steps that revolve around the big jobs.
 That looks something like this:

 | <sub>**Step**</sub> | <sub>**CPUs**</sub> | <sub>**Shards**</sub> | <sub>**Time/Shard (est)**</sub> |<sub>**Total CPU Hours**</sub> |
 | :-------- | :-------- | :------ | :------ | :------ |